 With over 17 years of foreign exchange expertise and over $100 billion transferred, OFX can help with all your currency exchange needs, including:

 - Regular overseas payments

 - If the provider quotes a different rate to the one above please let us know

-Bob has been buying kitchen and bathroom supplies for his homewares store from France for the past 25 years.
-For each of those 25 years, whenever he’s needed to make an international payment he’s done so via bank wire transfer.
-But after seeing an advertisement for an online money transfer company offering significantly better exchange rates than his bank, Bob decided to compare their fees and see which one offered the best financial solution for his business.
-He compares how much it will cost him to send a $1,000 payment to France.
+For the past 25 years, James has bought kitchen and bathroom supplies for his homewares store from France.
+Whenever he’s needed to make an international payment, he’s gone to his bank for a wire transfer.
+He recently saw an ad for an online transfer service offering significantly better exchange rates than his bank, James decided to compare their fees on a $1,000 payment to France to see which offers the best financial solution for his business.

 |Exchange rate||1 USD = 0.858 EUR||1 USD = 0.877 EUR|